richmahn/en_tn/hab/front/intro.md

 The prophet Habakkuk wrote this book.
 Scripture does not mention Habakkuk except in this book.

-The Chaldean empire is another name for the Babylonian empire. the Book of Habakkuk mentions it several times.
+The Chaldean empire is another name for the Babylonian empire.
+The Book of Habakkuk mentions it several times.
 This helps us to date Habakkuk's life.
 The Chaldean empire had power from about 720 to 538 B.C.
 Habakkuk probably prophesied about the time of Jeremiah, Zephaniah, and Nahum during the reigns of Kings Josiah, Jehoahaz, and Jehoiakim in Judah.

 ## Part 2: Important Religious and Cultural Concepts ##